7 Ways to Improve Your Accounts Receivable Collections in 2024

 Automating your invoicing with software can also help you send an invoice as soon as possible after delivering services or products.
 This ensures customers aren’t surprised by your bills and are prepared to pay them.

 If you’re using a reactionary or ad hoc collections strategy, take some time to review and systematize it.
-Consistent collection procedures will improve internal and external communications, and help you respond more quickly to past due accounts.
+Consistent collection procedures will improve internal and external communications, and help you respond quicker to past due invoices.

-Finance teams need to focus on laying solid foundations for their collection strategies by focusing on actions that will impact results by for example 80% with 20% less effort.
-You’ll also have to keep in mind that when starting on improving your collection strategy the important part is that you start.
+Finance teams need to focus on laying solid foundations for their collections strategies by focusing on actions that will impact results.
+You’ll also have to keep in mind that when starting to impprove your collection strategy the important part is that you start.

-Remember that it won’t be perfect right off the bat.
-To not get overwhelmed, the trick is to focus on what will have the most impact.
-More often than not that will mean focusing on the most overdue invoices that matter the most which are the most overdue invoices or largest unpaid customer payments.
+Remember that it won’t be perfect right away.
+To not get overwhelmed, the trick is to focus on actions that will have the most impact.
+Most often this will mean focusing on the most overdue invoices or largest unpaid invoices.
 This is especially true if many of your outstanding balances are distributed across only a few clients, which is quite often the case.

-My advice to business owners is to avoid falling into the trap of trying to get your strategy perfect before you start implementing anything.
-A good method is to focus first on the big accounts that are overdue and then from there you can refine your process and fine-tune your collection strategy.
-You can then implement processes that will make ensure that these overdue accounts don’t happen again and that a healthy balance stays in your AR.
+My advice to business owners is to avoid falling into the trap of trying to get your strategy perfect before starting.
+A good method is to focus first on the big overdue accounts and then refine your process and fine-tune your collection strategy from there.
+You can then implement processes that will ensure these overdue payments don’t happen again and that your AR stays in a healthy state.
 By doing so you’ll hopefully never have to perform a write-off again!

 You can also segment your customers and develop collection strategies for each segment based on their size and payment behavior.